Female Ranger Snare Wire Mau Forest Kenya Weapons of Mass Poaching

 Over the years of hopping between concrete and savannahs, it has become painfully obvious how human exploits are diminishing the beauty of wildlife ecosystems with each passing day.
 It is unfortunate that this entire sophisticated network is at the mercy of us and our actions.
 As animal populations decrease in the hundreds of thousands along with their natural habitat, it is glaringly obvious support is needed in both restoration and conservation efforts.

-The medium of photography is an extremely powerful tool in conservation – it provides a visual voice.
-Real change and action rarely originate from technical white papers and donation requests.
-It comes from a deeper emotional connection and our capacity to create a profound sense of empathy and compassion – one with nature and one with an understanding of the impact we have had on this planet that not only threatens the wild and its natural habitat, but our future existence.
-Photography evokes this in through its visual narrative and storytelling.
+Through my photography, I aspire to achieve several goals: raising awareness, supporting conservation efforts, and inspiring others.
+Photography is a powerful tool for conservation, providing a visual voice that can evoke deep emotional connections.
+While technical reports and donation requests have their place, I believe real change it comes from a much deeper emotional connection, a profound sense of empathy and compassion – one with nature and one with an understanding of the impact we have had on this planet that not only threatens the wild and its natural habitat, but our very future existence.
+Photography evokes this through its visual narrative and storytelling and I will continue to do all I can to support the most impactful causes and organisations.